Reports from Northmont area police agencies - Englewood Independent

 City of Union

+Report 19-057558: An officer found a subject passed out in a driveway with his underwear down to his knees.
+He was found to be intoxicated.
+The officer tried to make contact with the subject’s wife but found several large spiders all over the inside of the residence.
+Timothy Harper, 61, of Union, was charged with disorderly conduct by intoxication and transported to Miami Valley Hospital North where he was issued a court summons.

-Reach Ron Nunnari at 684-9124, via email Rnunnari@aimmediamidwest.com or on Twitter @Englewood_Ind
+Ron Nunnari can be reached at 684-9124, via email Rnunnari@aimmediamidwest.com or on Twitter @Englewood_Ind